Dr. Peter Coco, Coordinator

 Solos, Duos, Trios

 Students wishing to audition for Collegium as singers or instrumentalists should see Dr. Morrongiello in the first week of each semester.
-Collegium is part of the Music Department's Ensemble Program (MUS 20), and singing in the Collegium Chorus satisfies the choral-participation requirement for instrumental Music Education majors.
-Rehearsals are on Wednesday in Monroe Lecture Center 216 from 7:30-9:30 p.m. for instrumentalists and 8-10 p.m. for singers.
+Collegium is part of the Music Department's Ensemble Program (MUS 20), and singing in the Collegium Chorus satisfies the choral participation requirement for instrumental Music Education majors.
+Rehearsals are on Wednesdays in Room 216 Monroe Lecture Center from 7:30 to 9:30 p.m. for instrumentalists and 8 to 10 p.m. for singers.

 Contrappunto bestiale alla mente by Anonymous

 Der Gutzgauch auf dem Zaune sab by Anonymous

 Hofstra Jazz Ensembles

 The Hofstra Jazz Ensemble is a traditional Jazz big band that specializes in the music of Jazz masters such as Duke Ellington, Count Basie, Thad Jones, and Charlie Parker.
 Past performances have included guest artists such as Byron Stripling, Ken Peplowski, Marion McPartland, and Randy Brecker.
 The band performs regularly on campus while maintaining an active off-campus performing schedule.
 Rehearsals are scheduled for Wednesdays, 5:30 to 7:30 p.m. in Room 020 Joseph G. Shapiro Family Hall.